 Subsection 2.
-No teachers or vocational training instructors shall be assigned to counsel any inmates concerning MSP college curriculum courses.
+No teachers or vocational training instructors shall be assigned to counsel any inmates concerning college courses.

 Subsection 3.
 All teachers and vocational training instructors shall have the option to request a teacher's aide(s) from the inmate population and in accordance with existing policy shall be involved in the selection process.